On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

 \begin{Example} Let the range of $X$ be the interval $[-1,1]$ and

 Assume that $\mu$ has the density

 \end{Example}

 In Example \ref{Ex1} the margin condition holds with $\gamma=1$.
-Thus, in the literature only the poor rate (\ref{99'}) has been proved, which is $n^{-2/5}$.
+In the literature only the suboptimal rate (\ref{99'}) has been proven, which is $n^{-2/5}$.
 By an easy calculation, for the choice $h_n=n^{-1/3}$, we obtain that the true rate is $n^{-2/3}$, which corresponds to the optimal rate (\ref{9'}).
-This means that there is space for improvement, i.e., we can improve the rate if the SDA is weakened.
-The interesting feature of Example \ref{Ex2} is that the density tends to infinity at the decision boundary for $-1 < \delta < 0$, and the rate of convergence is worse than $n^{-2/3}$, see the details after Theorem \ref{thm:nonpriv}.
-In Example \ref{Ex3} the density tends to zero at the decision boundary for $m$.

-Motivated by these examples, we introduce an additional parameter characterizing the relation between the margin and the low density areas.
-We assume a decomposition
+This means that there is space for improvement.
+In this example the boundary of the regression function is separated from the boundary of the density.
+In Examples \ref{Ex2} and \ref{Ex3} the margin condition holds with $\gamma = \delta +1$ and $\gamma =1$, respectively, however, in both cases the density vanishes at the decision boundary of $m$, making it hard to control the risk of a plug-in classifier.
+In order to address this problem, we introduce a new condition that combines the density and regression functions.
+This condition characterizes the relation between the margin and the low density areas with an additional parameter.
+Interestingly, if $-1 < \delta \leq 0$ for the density in Example \ref{Ex2}, then SDA holds and the minimax optimal rate of \cite{AuTs05} is achieved by the partitioning rule.